Roots and Radishes

 Healthier Soft Ginger Molasses Cookies

-Modified: Feb 23, 2024 · Published: Dec 19, 2021 by Tera Gigot · This post may contain affiliate links · 4 Comments
+Modified: Dec 5, 2025 · Published: Dec 19, 2021 by Tera Gigot · This post may contain affiliate links · 8 Comments

-Jump to Recipe·Print Recipe· 4.5 from 2 reviews
+Jump to Recipe·Print Recipe· 4.7 from 3 reviews

-These healthier soft ginger molasses cookies are ever so slightly crispy around the edges, with chewy, soft centers!
+These healthier soft ginger molasses cookies are slightly crispy around the edges, with chewy, soft centers!
 Simple spices like ginger, cinnamon, and molasses give these cookies a classic flavor, while wholesome ingredients like white whole wheat flour & coconut sugar make them a healthier treat.

 A stack of three healthier soft ginger molasses cookies, with more cookies in the background, on white marble surface with a few ornaments this recipe

-These healthier soft ginger molasses cookies are a must-try this holiday season!
-Their slightly crispy edges and soft-baked, chewy centers, PLUS the gingery molasses flavors and OMG coarse sugar on the outside??
-Basically, we die and go cookie heaven with every bite.
+Their slightly crispy edges and soft-baked, chewy centers, PLUS the gingery molasses flavors and OMG coarse sugar on the outside for a little crunch??
+Basically, I die and go cookie heaven with every bite.

 Jump to:

-• Ingredients
+• Key Ingredients

-• Instructions
+• Step-by-Step Instructions

-• Storage
+• Storage & Freezing

 • Ginger Molasses Cookies FAQs